 As with any other despalada yerba mate, it’s a bit trickier to prepare Piporé Sin Palo than its “con palo” brother.
 First few refills will be dedicated to molding the mountain of yerba.
 However, I found that this mate is easier to handle than Taragüi Sin Palo, mainly because of the unusual cut — larger amount of palos give Piporé Sin Palo a better “grip”, so it’s a bit easier to maintain the mound, and more coarse leaves make it friendlier to much bigger variety of bombillas because it is harder to clog the filter.

-One of the pros of Piporé Sin Palo is that it’s not too “picky” about the water - very hot water didn’t seem to destroy flavors of this mate (still never try to brew it with boiling water!).
-Anywhere from 70°C to 85°C / 160°F to 185°F is fine for Piporé Sin Palo.
-However, if you want to get the most out of the flavor of this mate, I would recommend to aim for higher temperatures when you prepare your water, around 80°C - 85°C / 175°F - 185°F - in my opinion colder water will make this mate too weak and uninteresting.
+One of the pros of Piporé Sin Palo is that it’s not too “picky” about the water — very hot water didn’t seem to destroy flavors of this mate (still never try to brew it with boiling water!).
+Anywhere from 70°C - 85°C / 160°F - 185°F is fine for Piporé Sin Palo.
+However, if you want to get the most out of the flavor of this mate, I would recommend to aim for higher temperatures when you prepare your water, around 80°C - 85°C / 175°F - 185°F — in my opinion colder water will make this mate too weak and uninteresting.

 Most convenient way to get ideal water temperature is to use an electric kettle with temperature control like this one.
 If you prefer traditional kettle you can use laser thermometer or simpler food thermometer.